DaymareOn/hdtSMP64/README.md

 ## Known issues

++ CUDA Is Currently un-defined and compiling with it results in a PC binary(someone with experience with cuda and CMake should take a look, i don't use cuda so i wouldn't even know where to begin to add proper support for it).
 + Several options, including shape and collision definitions on bones, exist but don't seem to do anything.
 + Sphere-triangle collision check without penetration defined is obviously wrong, but fixing the test doesn't improve things.
 Needs further investigation.